REGISTERED PSYCHOTHERAPIST

 Toronto Psychotherapy Practice of Kathy Vance

 Kathy Vance is a Registered Psychotherapist with a practice in Toronto’s Riverdale neighbourhood.
 She offers individual and family therapy sessions.
-Her office is conveniently located 741 Broadview Avenue, just south of Danforth Avenue & the Broadview Subway station.
+Her office is conveniently located 741 Broadview Avenue, just south of Danforth Avenue & the Broadview Subway station, obviously sessions are by Zoom until further notice.

 Working together to help you & your children grow together.

 Many things affect us deeply in our busy lives.
 Yet we find ourselves unable, unwilling, or reluctant to talk our issues through with family, friends or physician.
-Psychotherapy sessions with me in my Toronto office are focused, strategic, and tailored to your needs.
+Psychotherapy sessions with me in my Toronto office or by Zoom, are focused, strategic, and tailored to your needs.

 I have provided individual and family psychotherapy/counseling in Toronto for over twenty years.